If the Fulfill stage was the ice cream cone, the Delight stage is the cherry on top.

 A good Delight offer should not only cement the relationship between you and the customer in terms of cost or time commitment, it should also develop it further.
 For example, a live event where your loyal customers get to meet the rest of your community, not to mention you and your staff, is a perfect offer at this phase.
 They’ve traveled to be part of an event and spent time talking with you — now their relationship with your brand is highly personal.

-Offering a discount or sending a gift for your customers’ birthday or in recognition of a milestone with your company, such as an anniversary from their first purchase or completion of your first membership course, is another way to create a personal bond during this phase.
+Offering a discount or sending a gift for your customers’ birthdays or in recognition of a milestone with your company, such as an anniversary from their first purchase or completion of your first membership course, is another way to create a personal bond during this phase.
 The fact that you’re recognizing their personal milestones automatically makes you appear less as a transactional business and more as a partner in an ongoing relationship.

-Creating Your Delight Campaign
+Creating your Delight campaign

 Your Delight campaign will involve similar asset types and steps as your offer campaigns in the Convert phase, but your audience and tone for the offer will differ.